Halloumi Cheese vs Provolone Cheese

 Milk Type and Treatment

-Halloumi Cheese is made with cow, goat, or sheep milk.
+Halloumi Cheese is made with cow, goat, and sheep milk.
 Provolone Cheese is made with cow milk.

 Composition and Texture